YavuzBALI/Robot_Pose_Determination_By_Using_NVIDIA_JetsoNano/README.md

 - Robot angles were determined with the help of Deep learning algorithms.
 - The color and angle of the robots are displayed at the top right of the robots.
 - The dataset consists of 1440 manually generated images for 72 classes.
+- Jetson Nano 4 GB was used as the processor.

 # Table of Content
 1. Robot Position Detection